Frequently Asked Questions

 The processing fee is US$50.00 (non refundable).
 In addition, US$25.00 for every qualified beneficiary.
 (Payment shall be in the form of cash, bank draft or money order payable to the Philippine Consulate General, Chicago)

-Upon receipt of the petition and supporting documents by the Consulate General, the petition will be evaluated and you will be contacted and informed within one week of the decision and schedule for your Oath of Allegiance.
+Upon receipt of the petition and supporting documents by the Consulate General, the petition will be evaluated and you will be contacted and informed of the decision and schedule for your oath taking.

 Once you reacquire/retain your Philippine